Veterinary Cardiologists Help Solve Canine and Feline Heart Problems

-Veterinary Cardiology is the branch of medicine that treats diseases of the canine and feline cardiovascular system, which includes the pet's heart and blood vessels.
+Veterinary cardiology is the branch of medicine that treats diseases of the canine and feline cardiovascular system.
 This encompasses such problems as canine and feline congestive heart failure, hypertension, dilated and hypertrophic cardiomyopathy, and valvular disorders.
 Because the function of the pet's heart and lungs are interrelated, veterinary cardiologists are also knowledgeable about lung disease as well as diseases of the chest cavity.
 A board certified veterinary cardiologist is a licensed veterinarian who has obtained intensive, additional training in veterinary cardiology and has been certified by the American College of Veterinary Internal Medicine (ACVIM).

-While your general practitioner veterinarian can diagnose and treat many health problems, certain diseases and conditions require the care of a doctor who has had specialized, intensive training in veterinary cardiology in order to provide the very best outcome for your pet.
+While your general practitioner veterinarian can diagnose and treat many health problems, certain diseases and conditions require the care of a doctor who has had specialized training in veterinary cardiology in order to provide the very best outcome for your pet.

 - Exercise intolerance

 - Shortness of breath or apparent difficulty in breathing (due to fluid in the lungs or chest cavity)

 - Fast breathing at rest (although don't confuse this with normal panting)